ianmwariri/triangleTracker/README.md

 * Internet connection
 * `Git`

-#Technologies used
+#TECHNOLOGIES USED:

 HTML
 CSS
 JS
 Live Demo

-#To view the live site, Click Here:
+#To view the LIVE SITE, Click Here:

-#Contact Details
+#CONTACT DETAILS

 In case of any queries, feel free to reach me at: mwangi.ian3@gmail.com

-Copyright
+#COPYRIGHT & LICENCE

 <2018> Ian Mwangi.